vonleswan/fastfastai/README.md

 Use a broswer and go to the URL displayed on the terminal mine was `http://localhost:8888/`

 I encourage you to read `00_notebook_tutorial.ipynb`

+Make sure to shutdown the notebook when you're finished!